onowakow/tutorials/docs/create-and-deploy-docusaurus/create-and-deloy-docusaurus.md

 We will write a simple pipeline using YAML, and import the YAML into Azure DevOps.
 Do not worry if you are unfamiliar with YAML.
 You will see that YAML is fairly easy to work with.

-1. In your docusaurus parent folder, create a folder called `builds`.
+1. In your Docusaurus parent folder, create a folder called `builds`.
 Your repo should now have two folders: one for the Docusaurus project (perhaps called 'docusaurus-example') and one for builds called 'builds'.

 2. Create a file called `build-and-deploy.yaml`.
 The name can be whatever suits your project.
 The code will be followed by an explanation of the fields.
+Be sure to commit these changes and push them to your Azure DevOps repo.

    In `build-and-deploy.yaml`, add the following code, making changes to suit your project: